-Photo: Yarrabilba Family and Community Place by Queensland Community Hubs and Partnerhships
+Photo: Yarrabilba Family and Community Place by Department of State Development, Infrastructure, Local Governent and Planning, Queensland Government

-Based at The University of Melbourne, Building Connections: Schools as Community Hubs is an Australian Research Council Linkage project that has advanced understanding of how to design, implement and sustain SaCH.
+Based at The University of Melbourne, the Building Connections: Schools as Community Hubs project has advanced understanding of how to design, implement and sustain SaCH.
 Produced by the research team, this advice sheet is part of How to Hub Australia, a suite of resources for policymakers, school leaders, and designers.